Any pursuit carries its share of pitfalls, and earning

-Using a tool like Lasso lets you manage all of your links at scale (and in a single place).
+A tool like Lasso lets you manage all your links at scale (and in a single place).
 When you log into your dashboard, you’ll see:

 Not Cloaking Your Links

 Making your links “pretty” is known as link cloaking.
 Of course, you know how unattractive they are if you’ve seen an affiliate link.